-This policy outlines school obligations relating to assessment of student achievement across Foundation to Year 10, including English as an Additional Language (EAL) students.
+This policy outlines school obligations relating to assessment of student achievement and progress across Foundation to Level 10 (F–10), including English as an Additional Language (EAL) students.

 - Schools must ensure there is ongoing assessment of each student’s performance, and that this assessment is embedded in the school’s curriculum program.

 - Schools must assess student performance against the .